18F/unit-testing-node/_pages/components/middleware.md

     }
 ```

-Note that we're only passing a string to `Promise.reject`, not an `Error`.
+Note that you're only passing a string (instead of an `Error` object) to
-This is because we want to short-circuit the operation, but not because of an
+`Promise.reject`.
+You're doing this because you want to short circuit the
-abnormal condition.
-This will be of consequence when we add tests for the
+operation for a reason other than the presence of an abnormal condition.
+This
-error cases shortly.
+will be of consequence shortly when you add tests for the error cases.

-Finally, let's update the function returned from `handleFinish` to avoid
+Finally, update the function returned from `handleFinish` to avoid posting any
-posting any `already filed` messages:
+`already filed` messages:

 ```js
 function handleFinish(messageId, middleware, response, next, done) {